pinpinmiguel/CSC6301-Project-4/README.md

 If output is not as expected, build health is compromised.

+### Documentation

-### 4. Generate HTML documentation using the javadocs tool:
+Generate JavaDoc HTML documentation by navigating to project directory and running in the terminal:

 ```
 javadoc -d docs -author -version *.java